-Underlying: JPMorgan Commodity Investable Global Asset Rotator 9 Conditional Long-Short Index (the "Commodity- IGAR 9 Conditional Long-Short" or the "Underlying").
+Underlying: JPMorgan Commodity Investable Global Asset Rotator 9 Long-Only Index (the "Commodity-IGAR 9 Longthe credit risk of JPMorgan Chase & Co.
+The principal amount of your notes will be fully exposed to any decline in the Ending Underlying Value, as compared to the Initial Underlying Value.
+Accordingly, at maturity, you will receive an amount per \$1,000 principal amount note calculated as follows:

+Only" or the "Underlying")

 Payment at Maturity: Payment at maturity will reflect the performance of the Underlying.
-Any payment on the notes is subject to the credit risk of JPMorgan Chase & Co.
-The principal amount of your notes will be fully exposed to any decline in the Ending Underlying Value, as compared to the Strike Value, provided that your payment at maturity will not be less than zero.
-Accordingly, at maturity, you will receive an amount per \$1,000 principal amount note calculated as follows: \$1,000 x (1 + Underlying Return) provided that your payment at maturity will not be less than zero.
-You may lose some or all of your investment at maturity if the Ending Underlying Value declines from the Strike Value.
-Underlying Return: Ending Underlying Value - Strike Value Strike Value Strike Value: An Underlying value to be determined on the pricing date in the sole discretion of the calculation agent.
-The Strike Value may or may not be the regular official Underlying closing value on the pricing date.
-Although the calculation agent will make all determinations and will take all actions in relation to the establishment of the Strike Value in good faith, it should be noted that such discretion could have an impact (positive or negative), on the value of your notes.
-The calculation agent is under no obligation to consider your interests as a holder of the notes in taking any actions, including the determination of the Strike Value, that might affect the value of your notes.
-Ending Underlying Value: The Underlying closing value on the Observation Date.
-Observation Date: August 1, 2011 [†] Maturity Date: August 8, 2011 [†] CUSIP:
+Any payment on the notes is subject to the Initial Underlying Value.

+\$1,000 x (1 + Underlying Return)

+You may lose some or all of your investment at maturity if the Ending Underlying Value is less than

+Underlying Return: Ending Underlying Value - Initial Underlying Value

+Initial Underlying Value

+Initial Underlying Value: The Underlying closing value on the pricing date, which is expected to be on or about May 12, 2010

+Ending Underlying Value: The Underlying closing value on the Observation Date

+Observation Date: May 14, $2012^{\dagger}$ Maturity Date: May 17, $2012^{\dagger}$ CUSIP: 48124AQM2

-[†] Subject to postponement in the event of a market disruption event and as described under "Description of Notes - Payment at Maturity" and "Description of Notes - Postponement of a Determination Date" in the accompanying product supplement no. 172-A-I or early acceleration in the event of a hedging disruption event as described under "General Terms of Notes - Consequences of a Commodity Hedging Disruption Event" in the accompanying product supplement no. 172-A-I and in "Selected Risk Considerations - Commodity Futures Contracts Are Subject to Uncertain Legal and Regulatory Regimes" in this term sheet.
+Subject to postponement in the event of a market disruption event and as described under "Description of Notes - Payment at Maturity" and "Description of Notes - Postponement of a Determination Date" in the accompanying product supplement no. 188-A-I or early acceleration in the event of a hedging disruption event as described under "General Terms of Notes - Consequences of a Commodity Hedging Disruption Event" in the accompanying product supplement no. 188-A-I and in "Selected Risk Considerations - Commodity Futures Contracts Are Subject to Uncertain Legal and Regulatory Regimes" in this term sheet.

 Investing in the Return Notes involves a number of risks.
-See "Risk Factors" beginning on page PS-5 of the accompanying product supplement no. 172-A-I and "Selected Risk Considerations" beginning on page TS-2 of this term sheet.
+See "Risk Factors" beginning on page PS-5 of the accompanying product supplement no. 188-A-I and "Selected Risk Considerations" beginning on page TS-2 of this term sheet.